-The following amendments have been made to this version of the protocol (version 1.2) in response to reviewers' comments.
+The following amendments were made to version 1.2 of the protocol in response to reviewers' comments.

 In the methods section we describe in more detail how data from a previous meta-analysis would be combined with the current systematic review, please see section 5.7.ii.
 We also clarified that we will limit the individual participant data meta-analysis to work published since the 2003 systematic review, please see section 5.7.iii.